Not sure why employee engagement ideas are important?

 10) Host an Interactive Team Workshop

-Another great employee engagement idea to enable a sense of camaraderie within your own internal comms department is to host an interactive team workshop.
+Another great employee engagement idea to enable a sense of camaraderie within your own internal communications department is to host an interactive team workshop.

-Use coloured sticky notes, funky play-doh and visual storytelling to brainstorm employee engagement ideas and take them to the next-level.
+Use visual storytelling to brainstorm employee engagement ideas and take them to the next-level.
 Introduce such team events in every department and watch your company’s employee experience change for the better.

 Employees crave learning and development opportunities so make sure your internal communications are catering to that need.

-Check out this great piece on how to use video for internal comms, including video for training purposes.
+Check out this great guide on how to use video for internal comms, including video for training purposes.

 13) Start an Internal Podcast for Employees

-Read our blog post that outline, in great detail, how podcasts are great employee engagement initiatives and how you can start a podcast for employees.
+Read our blog post that outlines how podcasts are great employee engagement initiatives.
+You’ll also learn how you can start a podcast for employees.

-Definitely add this one to you list of employee engagement ideas!
+Definitely add this one to your list of employee engagement ideas!

 14) Introduce an Internal Communication Tool to Track Employee Engagement

-If you’re confused on where to start when it comes to measuring the success of your employee engagement programs, you should read our piece on demonstrating the ROI of employee engagement.
+If you’re confused on where to start when it comes to measuring the success of your employee engagement programs, you should try ContactMonkey for measuring the success of your newsletters.

 15) Create a Health and Wellness Program